Victoria radio's operating position in the 1930's. Change from spark and crystal to vacuum tube equipment complete.

 Station is centered on this fragment of a 1936 map of Victoria.
 The larger black square is an observatory and over the years has served as both astronomical and meteorological functions.

-the Department of Marine and Fisheries, and Eddie Hughes, Project Engineer, sail on the Marine
+for the Department of Marine and Fisheries, and Eddie Hughes, Project Engineer, sail on

-& Fisheries Vessel 'Quadra'.
-They make site selections for the new chain of wireless
+the Marine & Fisheries Vessel 'Quadra'.
+They make site selections for the new

 Some station chronological photos are on this page.

-installation of the station began almost immediately.
-Main equipment was a Fairbanks-Morse 3
+Construction and installation of the station began almost immediately.
+Main equipment was

-Horse Power gasoline engine, driving a 1,000 Watt alternating current generator.
-The
+a Fairbanks-Morse 3 Horse Power gasoline engine, driving a 1,000 Watt alternating current

-transmitter was the Shoemaker type, with the open core transformer, tubular glass condensers,
+generator.
+The transmitter was the Shoemaker type, with the open core transformer,